LLNL/Silo/docs/files.md

   First, you can iterate over the available driver ids, calling `DBOpen()` using each one until one of them succeds.
   But, that is exactly what the `DB_UNKNOWN` driver does so there is no need for a Silo client to have to write that code.
-  In addition, if you have a specific preference of order of drivers, you can use DBSetUnknownDriverPriorities()to specify that ordering.
+  In addition, if you have a specific preference of order of drivers, you can use `DBSetUnknownDriverPriorities()` to specify that ordering.

-  Undesireable behavior with `DB_UNKNOWN` can occur when the specified file can be successfully opened using multiple of the available drivers and/or file options sets and it succceds with the wrong one or one using options the caller neither expected or intended.
+  Undesireable behavior with `DB_UNKNOWN` can occur when the specified file can be successfully opened using multiple available drivers and/or file options sets and it succceds with one or one using options the caller neither expected or intended and/or which offers poorer performance.
   See [`DBSetUnknownDriverPriorities`](#dbsetunknowndriverpriorities) for a way to specify the order of drivers tried by the `DB_UNKNOWN` driver.

-  Indeed, in order to use a specific `VFD` (see "DBCreate" on page 2-48) in HDF5, it is necessary to pass the specific `DB_HDF5_XXX` argument in this call or to set the unknown driver priorities such that whatever specific HDF5 VFD(s) are desired are tried first before falling back to other, perhaps less desirable ones.
+  Indeed, in order to use a specific VFD (see [`DBCreate`](#dbcreate)) in HDF5, it is necessary to pass the specific `DB_HDF5_XXX` argument in this call or to set the unknown driver priorities such that whatever specific HDF5 VFD(s) are desired are tried first before falling back to other, perhaps less desirable ones.

   The `mode` parameter allows a user to append to an existing Silo file.
-  If a file is DBOpen'ed with a `mode` of DB_APPEND, the file will support write operations as well as read operations.
+  If a file is opened with a `mode` of DB_APPEND, the file will support write operations as well as read operations.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>